WordPress PageBuilder Showdown - Visual Composer vs Divi Comparison

 After installing and activating the Divi Page Builder, you need to click on the “Use The Divi Builder” on the respective page or post editor screen and start customizing with the help of the builder interface.

-This page builder follows the rows and columns layout system which means, you can add number of rows and columns on your page before updating custom content.
+This page builder follows the rows and columns layout system which means, you can add a number of rows and columns on your page before updating custom content.
 Below is an example of setting up the rows and columns on Divi at the backend.

 Divi Builder is more of a back-end builder tool than a front-end editor.
-Thus you will have to make few switches between back-end and front-end to know how the page will appear to your visitors when it goes live.
+Thus you will have to make a few switches between back-end and front-end to know how the page will appear to your visitors when it goes live.
 Here's a bit of a look at how building a page with Divi would look like.

 Updated February 2018